Y HAPLOGROUP L

 This page contains some information about Y-haplogroup L that I have gathered from various sources.

 Y-haplogroup L is common (at frequencies around 15%) in India (in particular the South) and in Pakistan.
 It appears at low frequencies (2-4%) also in the Northern part of the Middle East (Iran, Turkey, Armenia, Kurdistan, Lebanon, but much less among Arabs) and perhaps in Central Asia (Tajikistan and Uzbekistan, though these regions have not been well tested).
 A couple of papers, as well as a number of personal tests, have shown the presence of haplogroup L in the Mediterranean, although at very low frequencies (1% or less).
-It is extremely rare in Northern Europe and America, but it does pop up now and then north of the Mediterranean (e.g. Switzerland, Germany).
+It is extremely rare in Northern Europe and America, but it does pop up now and then north of the Mediterranean (e.g. Switzerland and Germany).

 Unfortunately, few papers (except that of Sengupta on India) have examined the origin and spread of the haplogroup.